Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Introduction

 \section{Introduction}

-The Tutte polynomial $T_G(x,y)$ of a graph $G$ is a common generalization of the chromatic polynomial $\chi(G,t)$ and the flow polynomial $\varphi(G,t)$.
-Unlike the definitions of $\chi$ by counting proper colorings and of $\varphi$ by counting nowhere-zero flows, $T_G$ is defined by Whitney's rank generating polynomial $R_G(x,y)$, rather than by counting certain combinatorial objects (see \cite{Bollobas1}, p.339; \cite{Welsh1}, p.45).
+The Tutte polynomial $T_G(x,y)$ of a graph $G$ is a common generalization of the chromatic polynomial $\chi(G,t)$ and the flow polynomial $\varphi(G,t)$, and is one of the most important polynomials in graph theory.
+Unlike definitions of $\chi$ by counting proper colorings and of $\varphi$ by counting nowhere-zero flows, $T_G$ is defined by Whitney's rank generating polynomial $R_G(x,y)$, rather than by counting certain combinatorial objects; see \cite[p.339]{Bollobas1} and \cite[p.45]{Welsh1}.
 It has been wondered for a long time if there exists a counting style definition for $T_G$.
-In fact, the combinatorial meanings of $T_G$ at a few special values, such as $T_G(i,j)$ with $1\leq i,j\leq 2$, can be easily read from $R_G$ (see Theorem 5 in \cite{Bollobas1}, p.345).
-However, finding combinatorial interpretations on the values of $T_G$ at integers has been continually an active research topic since Tutte \cite{Tutte}.
-The classical interpretations of $T_G$ were made by Tutte (see, for example, \cite{Chen-I,Chen-II}) as follows:
+In fact, the combinatorial meanings of $T_G$ at a few special values, such as $T_G(i,j)$ with $1\leq i,j\leq 2$, can be read out directly from $R_G$; see Theorem 5 in \cite[p.345]{Bollobas1}.
+However, finding combinatorial/geometric interpretations on the values of $T_G$ at integers has been continually an active research since Tutte \cite{Tutte}.
+The classical interpretations of $T_G$ at a family of special integers were made by Tutte (see, for example, \cite{Chen-I,Chen-II}) as follows:

 where $\tau(G,t)$ ($=\chi(G,t)/t^{c(G)}$) is the tension polynomial of $G$ and $c(G)$ is the number of connected components.
 Several other combinatorial interpretations were made from various viewpoints: Crapo and Rota's finite field interpretation of $|T_M(1-q^k,0)|$ on a matroid $M$ \cite{Crapo-Rota1}; Stanley's interpretation of $|\chi(G,-t)|=t^{c(G)}|T_G(1+t,0)|$ with $t\geq 1$ \cite{Stanley1} and its dual version on $|\varphi(G,-1)|$ by Green and Zaslavsky \cite{Greene-Zaslvsky1}; Greene's interpretation as the weight enumerator of linear codes \cite{Greene} and its generalization by Barg \cite{Barg} and by Green and Zaslavsky \cite{Greene-Zaslvsky1}; Jaeger's interpretation of linear code and dual code words \cite{Jaeger}; Brylawksi and Oxley's two-variable coloring formula \cite{Brylawski-Oxley}, etc.